 Based in Norway and founded in 2018 by Leif A. Stavøstrand, Electric Voyage (Evoy) is an exciting new company that's beginning to manufacture the most powerful electric boat engines in the world.
 Evoy is leaving the lower horsepower electric outboards to other manufacturers; they're currently shipping their 120hp+ Breeze series and their 300hp+ Storm series, with the 200hp+ Gale series and 400hp+ Hurricane series expected to ship in 2024.
 Each of their electric engines are available in outboard and inboard models.

 In April of 2022, Evoy announced that they raised € 7.3 million in a new round of funding.
 Evoy has used some of this new capital to expand their team in 2022 and will also expand their production in 2023 and 2024.

 While Evoy has a few electric engine prototypes in the US, they have yet to begin selling their electric boat engines in the American market.
 That being said, Evoy is in the midst of a major international expansion and is currently looking for dealers in Europe, Canada, the US and Australia.
 They recently announced their first official sales and service partnership with a Dutch company, The Green Wave.

 We are certainly in the early phase of the new world of electric propulsion for boats.
 Choosing an electric outboard may feel like a challenging task, but we're here to help you navigate the market and choose the manufacturer and model that's best suited for your boat and how you use it!
-Stay tuned for more detailed profiles on each of these electric engine manufacturers, and feel free to send us an email to email@example.com with any questions!
+Stay tuned for more detailed profiles on each of these electric motor manufacturers, and feel free to send us an email to firstname.lastname@example.org with any questions!
 Happy Boating!